B612-Asteroid-Institute/precovery/README.md

 This project uses [pre-commit](https://pre-commit.com/) to run linters and code formatters.

-pre-commit sets the versions of these code analysis tools, and serves as an entrypoint for running them.;
+pre-commit sets the versions of these code analysis tools, and serves as an entrypoint for running them.

 ### pre-commit installation

 pre-commit is installed automatically inside the Docker container.

-If you're developing on yur local machine without Docker, install it using either `pip install pre-commit` or `conda install -c conda-forge pre-commit`.
+If you're developing on your local machine without Docker, install it using either `pip install pre-commit` or `conda install -c conda-forge pre-commit`.
 Then, install the hooks with `pre-commit install-hooks`, run from the root of this repository.
 This will install all the